OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-server-cdr.md

 This event **is always followed by other events** for any session that was being hosted by the crashed node.
 All of them with `reason` property set to `nodeCrashed`: [webrtcConnectionDestroyed](#webrtcconnectiondestroyed), [participantLeft](#participantleft), [sessionDestroyed](#sessiondestroyed), [recordingStatusChanged](#recordingstatuschanged).
 Finally events [mediaNodeStatusChanged](#medianodestatuschanged) will be triggered (first to status `terminating` and secondly to status`terminated`), informing that the crashed Media Node is no longer part of the cluster.

+Check out [Media Node reconnection configuration](openvidu-pro/fault-tolerance/#media-node-reconnection-configuration) for further information on this event, when triggered for Media Nodes.

 ```json
 {
   "nodeCrashed": {